-Up to 40% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
+Up to 49% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.

 This investment limit does not apply to the Norm Assessment, i.e., companies must follow good governance practices.

-- 4. At least 5% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards. - 5.
-For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector: - violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for multinational enterprises; and
+- 4. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector; - violation of the UNGC principles and the Organisation for Economic Co-operation and